andrewcargill/hangman/README.md

 The use of text and graphics helps the game function very well and the communication level feels right for the target audience.

-Harry's Hangman was build in a way that code testing was carried out at each stage of it's development.
+Harry's Hangman was built in a such way that code could be tested at each stage of the games development.
 Features were're added systematically, which allowed for focused testing before developing the game further.

 Once 'live' every step of the game was further tested through running processes repeatedly to ensure of a consistent and predictable result.
 Below are some of the tests carried out: